 In general, wind direction changes from hour to hour, i.e., winds do not blow persistently in one direction.
-Accordingly, 8-hour average O_3 concentrations are lower than 1-hour O_3 concentrations, general patterns are somewhat different from those for maximum 8-hour O_3 concentrations.
-As shown in Figure 4.1-3, offsite maximum incremental 8-hour O_3 concentrations were estimated to double from about 9 ppb for the base case to 17 ppb for 10 years in the future.
-However, the offsite highest average of daily maximum incremental 8-hour O_3 concentrations increase only from 1.1 ppb for the base case to 1.6 ppb for 10 years in the future (see Table 4.1-2 and Figure 4.1-4); these values are similar to the highest 1-hour average O_3 concentrations (i.e., 1.2 ppb for the base case; 1.7 ppb for 10 years in the future; Table 4.1-1).
-As for the 1-hour O_3 , the maximum 8-hour O_3 concentrations were predicted to occur at the south fence line, while the highest average of daily maximum and average O_3 contours would spread outward, due to increased emission rates and higher release heights.
+Accordingly, 8-hour average O3 concentrations are lower than 1-hour O3 concentrations and have smoother contours.
+For daily maximum 8-hour O3 concentrations, general patterns are somewhat different from those for maximum 1-hour O3 concentrations.
+As shown in Figure 4.1-3, offsite maximum incremental 8-hour O3 concentrations were estimated to double from about 9 ppb for the base case to 17 ppb for 10 years in the future.
+However, the offsite highest average of daily maximum incremental 8-hour O3 concentrations increase only from 1.1 ppb for the base case to 1.6 ppb for 10 years in the future (see Table 4.1-2 and Figure 4.1-4); these values are similar to the highest 1-hour average O3 concentrations (i.e., 1.2 ppb for the base case; 1.7 ppb for 10 years in the future; Table 4.1-1).
+As for the 1-hour O3, the maximum 8-hour O_3 concentrations were predicted to occur at the south fence line, while the highest average of daily maximum 8-hour concentrations were at the east fence line.
+For the 10-years-in-the-future scenario, maximum and average O_3 contours would spread outward, due to increased emission rates and higher release heights.

-Overall, the north and west fence lines and beyond are least impacted from site O_3 emissions in terms of maximum and average 1-hour O_3 concentrations, due to infrequent wind in those directions and farther distances to the O_3 rings.
+Overall, the north and west fence lines and beyond are least impacted from site O_3 emissions in terms of average 1-hour and 8-hour O_3 concentrations, due to infrequent wind in those directions and farther distances to the O_3 rings.